danielpuehringer/01556470-object-detection-for-construction-site-timelapses/Assignment2-Hacking.md

   - This sounds easy at first, but I had to look through the results of object detection /vis files, which get generated alongside /preds files
   - Decision metric:
   - If more than 1 person detected by detection model: mark as interesting
-  - Than I manually looked through the remaining images with 1 detected person and marked them with "1" (interesting) or "0"(not interesting)
+  - Then I manually looked through the remaining images with 1 detected person and marked them with "1" (interesting) or "0"(not interesting)
-  - If the weather is good on image with 1 person: mark as intersting
+  - If the weather is good on image with 1 person: mark as interesting
   - If the weather is bad on image with 1 person or person is not really visible in the middle of the image: mark as not interesting
   - Find strong positives and strong negatives as discussed in the feedback session with the professor.
 I documented those strong results and migh present them in the final presentation
-- [3h] **Generating a small model (resnet50) out of dataset**: Decided for resnet50 with normal images and /preds results from MMDet-
+- [3h] **Generating an advanced model with hybrid architecture (resnet50) out of dataset**: Decided for resnet50 with normal images and /preds results from MMDet-
   - Goal/Motivatoin: use the raw images (without object detection), but use the processed data from the /preds files to generate good predictions
   - Details on Resnet50: Multi-modal classification model using a pre-trained ResNet50 for image features and a separate MLP for metadata features.
       - Idea: learn two distinct types of data simultaneously
       - Backbone: The models uses a pre-trained ResNet-50 backbone (trained on ImageNet) to extract rich features from the image, it loads weights which are pre-trained on that dataset
           - I decided to use _--freeze-backbone_ to freeze the backbone; this prevents overfitting
-      - After googling/chatGPTing around, I came across a very intersting approach/architecture:
+      - After googling/chatGPTing around, I came across a very interesting approach/architecture:
       - Small Metadata Network (nn.Sequential) for structured data from **labels.csv** --> great for leveraging the rich results I already had from the /preds
-      - Classificatoin Head (nn.Sequential) that operates on the fused features
+      - Classification Head (nn.Sequential) that operates on the fused features
       - Regularization was added to prevent overfitting (important!)
       - Binary target variable: interesting/not interesting
 - [1h] **Design of model evaluation**: Thought about how to evaluate the model.
-  - I had a strong focus on accurary, precision, recall and f1 score (I learned those 4 in university)
+  - I had a strong focus on accuracy, precision, recall and f1 score (I learned those 4 in university)
   - I decided to mainly focus on the F1 score since it has a balance between precision and recall and is broadly used across the industry
 - [1h] **Running the model**: Running the model with the hyperparameter of 10 epochs
-- [2h] **Optimized model**: Improved results by using more epcohs (adjusted hyperparameter of epochs from 10 to 30):
+- [2h] **Optimized model**: Improved results by using more epochs (adjusted hyperparameter of epochs from 10 to 30):
 ```
 Epoch 01/30 | Training: train-loss 0.3571, train-accuracy 0.855 train-precision 0.738, train-recall 0.403, train-F1 0.521 | Validation: val-loss 0.1474, val-accuracy 0.944 val-precision 0.850 val-recall 0.872 val-F1 0.861
 Epoch 10/30 | Training: train-loss 0.0688, train-accuracy 0.972 train-precision 0.902, train-recall 0.961, train-F1 0.931 | Validation: val-loss 0.1900, val-accuracy 0.934 val-precision 0.861 val-recall 0.795 val-F1 0.827